 This is a really interesting topic (hence my liking the OP) but I think that the only Narnia books that really lend themselves to first person narratives would be The Silver Chair (with Jill as the narrator) and The Magician's Nephew (with Digory as the narrator.)
 And even those have a couple of scenes (not super important ones) that couldn't be told by the main characters.
 (The Silver Chair ends with a summary of what happened in Narnia after Jill and Eustace left and The Magician's Nephew has the summary of what happened to Polly when she came home late with her shoes wet.)

 None of the other books are told so completely from one character's point of view.
-Their ensemble stories that balance multiple perspectives.
+They're ensemble stories that balance multiple perspectives.
 I was going to mention The Last Battle as another exception.
 Most of the first part is told from Tirian's perspective.
 But the first chapter is all about Puzzle and Shift and in the last act, Tirian is no more important than the Seven Friends of Narnia.
 It'd make no sense to have him narrate the final scene of Aslan addressing them.

 For better or worse-for who knows what may unfold from a chrysalis?-hope was left behind.